xskillzx/framework-movie-practice/README.md

 ## Level 1 - Front end

-- [ ] Display a list of movies from data hardcoded in your index.jsx.
+- [Complete] Display a list of movies from data hardcoded in your index.jsx.
 - [ ] Add a search bar so that a user may see if a movie is in the list.
 - [ ] After a user submits the search, display all matches (or partial matches) to that title.
 - [ ] Bonus: Handle the case of no movie by that name found gracefully.